 An encyclopedia of countries, cultures, and current international events.
 It includes articles on the continents and countries of the world with flags, color photos, and pre-screened Internet links.
 The "Global News Desk" features a weekly spotlight on three current-event stories.
 "Culture Cross" allows direct on-screen comparisons between countries, "Passport to Fun" includes games, puzzles, quizzes, and brainteasers, and the "Almanac" has dozens of tables, listings, and statistics.

 An online database to test preparation in basic skills and career advancement.
-Includes practice tests for: academic, advanced placement, basic skills success, civil service, college preparation, cosmotology, EMS, ESL (Spanish) skills improvment courses, firefighter, GED, graduate school entrance, law enforment, military, real estate, skills improvment courses, teacher certification, technical and career college, and US citizenship.
+Includes practice tests for: academic, advanced placement, basic skills success, civil service, college preparation, cosmotology, EMS, ESL (Spanish) skills improvment courses, firefighter, GED, graduate school entrance, law enforment, military, real estate, skills improvment courses, teacher certification, technical and career college, US citizenship, and more.
 Take a practice test anywhere you can access the internet!

 Combines information from major respected reference works, books, and literary journals.
 It contains plot summaries, synopses and work overviews, literary criticism, author biographies and interviews, book reviews, poems, short stories, full text of more than 7,500 classic novels, and more.
 Also includes more than 500 books from the Bloom Series and Masterplots.